 - Cloud Computing

 Today, more and more businesses are moving their operations and data management processes to the cloud.
-Configuration and deployment for cloud services, and management and troubleshooting are some of the cloud computing skills that are essential to IT professionals as they help to improve data security, allow for enhanced data access and can reduce capital expenditures.
+Configuration and deployment for cloud consulting services, and management and troubleshooting are some of the cloud computing skills that are essential to IT professionals as they help to improve data security, allow for enhanced data access and can reduce capital expenditures.

 - Software Development